michaelpallante/nfl_combine_classification_modeling/README.md

 ## Summary of Data:

-The dataset for the study contains 10,228 observations of NFL Combine data, dating from 1987-2018.
+The dataset that was analyzed for this study contains 10,228 observations of NFL Combine data, dating from 1987-2018.

 ## Summary of Files: